On the Complexity of Dynamic Mechanism Design: Introduction

 \subsection{Outline}

-Given a graph $G = (V,E)$, we construct a joint distribution of valuations such that the optimal feasible revenue (for deterministic IC and IR auctions) is a strictly increasing function of the maximum independent set in $G$.
+Given a graph $G = (V,E)$, we construct a joint distribution of valuations such that the optimal feasible revenue (for deterministic DIC and ex-post IR mechanisms) is a strictly increasing function of the maximum independent set in $G$.

-More specifically, with each vertex $i \in G$ we associate a type $t_i$ with valuation $v^1=B_i$ for the first day.
+More specifically, with each vertex $i \in G$ we associate a type $t_i$ with valuation $v^{(1)}=B_i$ for the first stage.
 For each type $t_i$, we want to have two candidate price pairs: $(B_i,C_i)$ or $(A_i,D_i)$.
-The former will give more revenue, but for every edge $(i,j) \in E$, it will be a violation of the IC constraints to charge both type $t_i$ $(B_i,C_i)$ and type $t_j$ $(B_j,C_j)$.
+The former will give more revenue, but for every edge $(i,j) \in E$, it will be a violation of the DIC constraints to offer to type $t_i$ the pair $(B_i,C_i)$ and to type $t_j$ the pair $(B_j,C_j)$.
 Thus, if the difference $r$ in expected revenue between $(B_i,C_i)$ and $(A_i,D_i)$ is the same for all $i$, charging the former for all the vertices of an independent set $S$ and the latter for the rest of the vertices will be a valid pricing, with revenue $\sum_{i\in V} Rev(t_i,A_i,D_i) + r|S|$.

-In order to impose the $(B_i,C_i)$ vs $(A_i,D_i)$ structure, we have an extra type $t^*$, with valuation $v^1=P^*$ on the first day. $t^*$ appears with very high probability.
-This way we make most of our revenue from this type, and thus force every revenue-optimal auction to charge this type the optimal prices, $(P^*, Q^*)$.
+In order to impose the desired structure between $(B_i,C_i)$ and $(A_i,D_i)$, we have an extra type $t^*$, with valuation $v^{(1)}=P^*$ on the first stage. $t^*$ appears with very high probability.
+This way we make most of our revenue from this type, and thus force every revenue-optimal mechanism to charge this type the optimal prices, $(P^*, Q^*)$.
 The IC constraints for type $t^*$ introduce strong restrictions on the prices for other types.

-The restriction on each edge $(i,j)$ is forced by the IC constraints for $t_i$ and $t_j$, via a careful construction of the distributions over their second-day valuations.
-The second day distribution of $t_i$ will be $F_i$ and will change behavior between $D_{j-1}$ and $D_j$ depending on whether or not $(i,j) \in E$.
+The restriction on each edge $(i,j)$ is forced by the IC constraints for $t_i$ and $t_j$, via a careful construction of the distributions over their second-stage valuations.
+The second stage distribution of $t_i$ is $\bar{F}_{t_i}$ and is carefully tuned in the range $[D_{j-1}, D_j]$ (note that $C_j$ is in this interval) depending on whether or not $(i,j) \in E$.
+For ease of notation we write $F_i$ instead of $F_{t_i}$.
 See Figure~\ref{fig:Fi}.